Bondage, Passover, and Exodus

 The Children of Israel Cross The Red Sea

 Exodus 12:37 says that 600,000 men departed from Ramses.

 EXODUS 13:18-21.
 Israel lead by pillar of cloud

-This must be one of the largest, if not the largest, migration in the history
+If these numbers are accurate, this must be one of the largest, if not the largest, migration in the history

 of the world.
 What an incredible task.

 "The number of persons who went with Jacob to